-The central issue in agricultural development is the necessity improve productivity, to employment and provide a source of income to the poor segments of population.
+The central issue in agricultural development is the improve productivity, necessitv to generate employment and provide a source of income to the poor segments of population.
 Studies by FAO have shown that small farms in developing countries contribute around 30-35% to the total agricultural output.
 The pace of adoption of modern technology in India is slow and the farming practices are too haphazard and unscientific.
 Some of the basic issues for development of Indian agriculture sector are revitalization of cooperative institutions, improving rural credits, research, human resource development, trade and export promotion, land reforms and education.